-When a seat is offered to your student through the ASD lottery process, students in grades four through twelve must also complete an enrollment packet and participate in an enrollment meeting prior to attending Polaris.
-The information can be found on the Polaris website.
+When a seat is offered to your student through the ASD lottery process, students in grades four through twelve must also complete an enrollment packet prior to the start of the academic year.

+This information can be found on the Polaris website.